canyon289/canyon289.github.io/dev/content/articles/ReuseableML.md

 scikit-learn provides all the scaffolding you need
-[in its base module](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.base) By utilizing these it keeps you within the pipeline framework which again makes it easy to use all the built in tools for experimentation.
+[in its base module](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.base) By utilizing these it keeps you within the pipeline framework which again makes it easy to use all the built-in tools for experimentation.

 For example here is an implementation of a transformer I used in a Natural Language Processing Problem that found word count and string length for a given string.